manuelbl/usb-serial/doc/firmware.md

 ### USB-to-serial path

-When the transmission ring buffer is becoming full, the USB *data out* endpoint (data in from the device's perspective) is set to return NAK when the host polls.
+When the transmission ring buffer is becoming full, the USB *data out* endpoint (data in from the device's perspective) is paused, i. e. it is set to return NAK when the host polls.
 This indicates that the device is currently unable to accept more data.
-The threshold for setting NAK is the buffer's *high-water mark*.
-Once the data in the buffer falls below the high-water mark, NAK is removed.
+The threshold for pausing is the buffer's *high-water mark*.
+Once the data in the buffer falls below the high-water mark, it is unpaused.

 For the flow control on the UART side, the hardware flow control is enabled in the UART peripheral.
 So it is fully automatic and no further software actions are needed.
 If the receiver asserts (pulls low) CTS, the UART will start the transmission of a new byte.
 When CTS is no longer asserted, transmission continues.